KPrince-coder/birthday-card/README.md

 # A Birthday Card App

 This program is a simple birthday card Android App.
-It displays a birthday message, the sender and the recipients name.
+It displays a birthday message, the sender and the recipient's name.

 ## Sample UI